AstarNetwork/astar-docs/docs/xcm/using-xcm/xcm-transactions.md

 ## Overview

-XCM is a format for how message transfer should be performed in an interoperable network.
-Cross-Consensus Messaging is between chains, smart contracts, pallets, bridges, and even sharded enclaves like Spree.
+**XCM is a format for how message transfer should be performed in an interoperable network.
+Cross-Consensus Messaging is between chains, smart contracts, pallets, bridges, and even sharded enclaves like SPREE.**

 The significance of XCM is attributed to the groundbreaking capability of DOT, Polkadot's native coin, to be traded, sent, and composed across all parachains on the Polkadot network, the same as KSM will be for Kusama.
 The instruction here will explain how you will be able to transfer DOT via XCM on the Astar Portal from Polkadot to Astar.
 The same instructions can be used for KSM on Shiden.